murderteeth/rarity-openmic/README.md

 Your bard rolls a Perform skill check with these outcomes:
 - Fail the DC, booed off the stage, your bard gets no prize
 - Make the DC, the tavern cheers politely, your bard gets a door prize
-- Roll a nat20, the tavern is an orgy of good vibes, your bard gets a door prize and a secret mission pass
+- Roll a nat20, the tavern is an orgy of good vibes, your bard gets a secret missionz pass

 ### Requirements
 - Your summoner must be a [Bard](https://rarity.fandom.com/wiki/Bard) to perform